LoansBot/loansbot/README.md

 - `KARMA_MIN`: The minimum amount of karma to interact with the loansbot
 - `ACCOUNT_AGE_SECONDS_MIN`: The minimum account age in fractional seconds to interact with the loansbot
+- `CURRENCY_LAYER_API_KEY`: The API access key to communicate with currency layer.
+Must be a paid plan so we can use source currency switching.
+- `CURRENCY_LAYER_CACHE_TIME`: How long we cache currency layer results for in seconds; defaults to 4 hours.

 ## Repayments